GraaantBowers/Mercury/markdown/quotes.md

 > "Maybe a group of people can meet in different places on the Internet, just like they can meet in different places in a city."
 —James Bank

+> "A path is formed by walking."
+— Unknown